Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-31-swift-experience-report.markdown

 It hasn't been a big deal for me yet, just saying.

 Otherwise, protocols are quite cool.
-Some examples include a protocol for [types that can be represented with a raw value](https://developer.apple.com/documentation/swift/rawrepresentable), protocols for [hashing](https://developer.apple.com/documentation/swift/hashable), [equality](https://developer.apple.com/documentation/swift/equatable), [iteration](https://developer.apple.com/documentation/swift/sequence), etc. (just like Rust).
+There's a protocol for [hashing](https://developer.apple.com/documentation/swift/hashable), [equality](https://developer.apple.com/documentation/swift/equatable) and [iteration](https://developer.apple.com/documentation/swift/sequence) (just like Rust), and there are others like one [for types that could be raw values](https://developer.apple.com/documentation/swift/rawrepresentable), [encoding](https://developer.apple.com/documentation/swift/encodable) and [decoding](https://developer.apple.com/documentation/swift/decodable).

-Swift also has [`Codable`](https://developer.apple.com/documentation/swift/codable) for serialization and deserialization (again, built into Foundation).
-The problem is that it's not even close to [serde](https://serde.rs/), which is the commonly used encoding / decoding lib.
+Then, there's [`Codable`](https://developer.apple.com/documentation/swift/codable) which unifies serialization and deserialization (again, built into Foundation).
+The problem is that it's not even close to [serde](https://serde.rs/), which is the commonly used encoding / decoding lib in Rust.

-In serde, you can do almost anything with a bunch of attributes (you rarely need to write custom code), which is a great perk for using a statically typed language, whereas in Swift, if you need to skip a property, manage a particular property on your own or perform additional validation, anything that deviates even a little **requires custom code**.
+In serde, you can do almost anything with a bunch of attributes (you rarely need to write custom code), which is a great perk for using a statically typed language, whereas in Swift, let it be skipping a property, managing a particular property on your own or performing additional validation, **anything** that deviates even a little **requires custom code**.
 It's not hard to write, but it's difficult to maintain - whenever you alter the structs, you need to modify that custom implementation.
 It'd be nice if it could be done with less effort.

-If there's one thing I like about Swift protocols, then it's automatic box'ing.
-In Rust, you need to specify the pointer which holds a particular [trait object](https://doc.rust-lang.org/book/ch17-02-trait-objects.html) - it's always been and should always be that way in Rust, I'm just saying that it's sometimes annoying (depending on the use case) to box stuff on our own.
+If there's one thing I like about Swift protocols, it's automatic box'ing (another perk of managed languages).
+In Rust, you need to specify the pointer which holds a particular [trait object](https://doc.rust-lang.org/book/ch17-02-trait-objects.html).
+I don't want this to change.
+It's always been and should always be that way in Rust (I need to know whether I'm using `Box`, `Arc` or a simple reference), it's just that it's sometimes annoying (depending on the use case) to box stuff on our own when you're dealing with trait objects.

 ## Packaging